 Nostalgia: A yearning for the past in an often idealized form; the state of being homesick; a wistful longing to return to a past period or irrecoverable condition… the dictionary definitions of nostalgia don’t sound very appealing: who wants to be some wishy washy person who lives in the past?
-And quite often a wishy washy person who lives in a past which never really existed except in the imaginations of certain people.
+And quite often a wishy washy person who lives in a past which never really existed except in the imaginations of certain writers... and people we know!
+And OK - ourselves too!

 We all remember rolling our eyes at stories told by our parents and grandparents of a time when “you could leave your doors and windows open when you went to work and came home to find a banquet waiting for you.”
 Of course if you tried that today you’d be lucky to still find a carton of milk in your refrigerator - providing they hadn’t made off with your refrigerator in the first place!